 The graphic novel format is used to tell a variety of stories.
-Autobiographical, memoir, and “slice of life” comics, written for a grownup audience, seem to have exploded in the last few years.
-When I looked at my favorite comics that did not have people in capes, superpowers, or anything blowing up, I realized they had a common theme: growing up.
+Autobiographical, memoir, and “slice of life” comics — written for an audience of grownups, young adults, and older kids — seem to have exploded in the last few years.
+When I looked at my favorite comics that did not have people in capes, superpowers, or anything blowing up, I realized many had a common theme: growing up.
 They also have wonderful art and characters you can really root for.
 I’m so excited to share them with you!

 First, the delightful El Deafo by Cece Bell.